31 Making public policy

 Policy generated in one ministry or portfolio can have impacts on policy in other ministries, portfolios and agencies.
 Similarly, policies originating in one jurisdiction can have consequential implications for intergovernmental relations, including between national (federal) and subnational (state, territory and local) governments (one example being the impact of changes in revenue or spending decisions by the Commonwealth government upon state/territory governments) and between nations in respect of multilateral or bilateral agreements (examples being trade agreements or United Nations conventions).

-In Australia, central agencies of government – Departments of Prime Minister and Cabinet or Premier and Cabinet/Chief Minister – perform an essential policy co-ordination role.
-It falls to these agencies to review policy and budget proposals emanating from ministers and their departments and to seek comment from other ministries and agencies in order to identify any unintended consequences that might arise.
-Once comments have been compiled from affected agencies – including other central agencies, such as Departments of Treasury and Finance as well as agencies responsible for government revenue – a briefing, together with recommendations, will be prepared for the consideration of Cabinet.
+In Australia, central agencies of government – that is, the Commonwealth Departments of the Prime Minister and Cabinet, Treasury, and Finance (and their State and territory counterparts) – perform an essential policy co-ordination role.
+It falls to these agencies to review policy and budget proposals emanating from ministers and their departments and to seek comment from other ministries and agencies to identify any unintended consequences that might arise.
+Once comments have been compiled from affected agencies – including agencies responsible for government revenue – a briefing, together with recommendations, will be prepared for the consideration of Cabinet.
 Vetting of this nature often requires specialist knowledge of particular policy domains and of the statutory basis for government programs and services.
 It also depends less on political theory and more on an appreciation of the practical and pragmatic dimensions of public policy.

 Policy analysis